-- Use the navigation keys to highlight an incoming message that you wish to view. - 3.
-Press the or key to view the highlighted message. - While viewing your message, press the Options (left) soft key (), The following options appear in the display: - Reply Lets you reply to a message. - Lock/Unlock Block or permit erasure of the message. - Erase Erases the selected message. - Forward Lets you forward the message to other Email addresses or phone numbers.

-- Save Contact Save the sender's number to your Contacts. - Save Media Save any audio and/or image files. - 5.
+- Use the navigation keys to highlight an incoming message that you wish to view - 3.
+Press the ok key to view the highlighted message. - While viewing your message, press the Options (left) soft key (), The following options appear in the display: - Reply Lets you reply to a message. - Lock/Unlock Block or permit erasure of the message. - Erase Erases the selected message. - Forward Lets you forward the message to other Email addresses or phone numbers. - Save Contact Save the sender's number to your Contacts. - 5.
 Use the navigation keys to highlight an option.
 Press the key to perform the function for the highlighted option.